My first day at ANASAZI Training. What did I tell you? Chubby nerd.

 But I kept working at ANASAZI.
 And as I did so, a change came over me.
 ANASAZI became a major turning point in my life: working with amazing individuals (the staff and the participants), learning about the ANASAZI way, having personal awakenings and strengthening my relationship with the Creator were experiences that I wouldn’t trade for anything.
 ANASAZI rejuvenated my soul and taught me to “walk forward” with a “heart at peace.”
 I often describe this period of my life as if I were “seeing color for the first time” because there’s really no other way to describe it.

-In October of 2010, while working with a Sinagua band (participants over the age of 18) I found the answer for which I had been searching since 2007.
+In October of 2010, while working with a Sinagua band (participants over the age of 18) I found the answers to questions I had had for years.
 After telling them my background of coming to work at ANASAZI, I said “I can’t remember why I applied to work here….but I now know why I came.”

 More than that, I marvel at the healing which takes place in the families that participate in ANASAZI.